nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #4.md

 	txn_type
 ```

-2. What is the average total historical deposit counts and amounts for all customers?
+**2. What is the average total historical deposit counts and amounts for all customers?**

 ```sql
 WITH deposit_table AS (